JeffMelton/murex-module-pareach/README.md

 Parallel foreach for Murex, powered by rust-parallel.

-This module provides an ergonomic `pareach` function that executes a Murex code block concurrently over items from stdin, aligning with rust-parallel features:
+This module is meant to provide an ergonomic `pareach` function that executes a Murex code block concurrently over items from stdin, aligning with rust-parallel features (wip):

 - `--ordered` (keep order)
 - `--collect` (gather results)